-At a core temperature of $\sim$11~million~K, the CNO cycle begins (point C).
-This cycle is significantly more temperature-sensitive than the p--p chains, with energy generation rates scaling approximately as $T^{16-20}$.
-Shortly thereafter, the p--p\,III branch becomes active through $\ce{^7_4Be + ^1_1H -> ^8_5B + \gamma}$, marking the onset of $\ce{^8_5B}$ production.
 The steep temperature dependence of both the CNO cycle and p--p\,III branch drives the formation of a convective core (point D), as the corresponding rise in nuclear luminosity and central energy flux creates the conditions necessary for core convection.

-The growth of the convective region (from point D to E) causes a transient expansion of the stellar interior, leading to a temporary decrease in core temperature and density.
+The growth of the convective core (from point D to E) causes a transient expansion of the stellar interior, leading to a temporary decrease in core temperature and density.
 This results in a brief dip in both p--p and CNO luminosities (point F).
 As contraction resumes, the core temperature climbs to $\sim$17--19~million~K, allowing for full operation of the p--p chain and complete activation of the CNO cycle (point G).
 The star soon settles into equilibrium, with nuclear burning balancing contraction, marking the ZAMS (point H).